-6. Recognition of Prior Certified Learning (RPCL) Process
+Recognition of Prior CERTIFIED Learning (RPCL) Process

-6.1.
 About RPCL

 RPCL is learning that has already been accredited by an awarding body such as QQI or other recognised universities, colleges/institutes and awarding bodies.
-Prior certified learning can also include qualifications awarded by bodies abroad, such as the City & Guilds of London institute.
+Prior certified learning can also include qualifications awarded by bodies abroad, such as the City & Guilds of London Institute.

-This prior learning can be recognised on the National Framework of Qualifications (NFQ) and may entitle the apprentice to:
+This prior learning can be recognised on the National Framework of Qualifications (NFQ) and may entitle the learner to: